jtr13/EDAV/D3/README.md

 Resources for learning D3

 Please feel free to add detail to this README by making edits and submitting a pull request.
+In particular it would be helpful to include contents and references where appropriate to pages in *Interactice Data Visualization for the Web, 2nd ed.*

 [EDAV 1](EDAV1Notes.md)